8 tax-efficient investments for higher rate taxpayers

 The EIS was introduced in 1994 with one core mission: to stimulate growth across the UK startup and scaleup landscape using the support of private investors.

-The EIS encourages investment in UK startup companies by offering investors a range of generous tax incentives in return for their financial support.
+The Enterprise Investment Scheme encourages investment in UK startup companies by offering investors a range of generous tax incentives in return for their financial support.
 Notably, investors can claim 30% income tax relief on a maximum annual investment of £1m (or £2m, if additional capital is allocated to knowledge-intensive companies [KICs]).

 A knowledge-intensive company is defined as a business that conducts research and development (R&D) as its main business activity.
 Following the Treasury’s Autumn Budget in 2017, KICs are eligible for more EIS funding and less strict eligibility criteria compared to other companies.

-Overall, investors can take advantage of the following tax reliefs when investing via the EIS:
+Overall, investors can take advantage of the following EIS tax reliefs:

 - Income tax relief of 30% – Effective investor spend of 70p for every £1 invested (provided shares have been held for at least three years)